Welcome to NSHS Library

 Books may be checked out for up to four weeks and students may check out up to four books at a time.
 Students must present a student ID to check out books.
 Students may request to hold a book from the online catalog on the library website.
 The book will be held for the student for five days.
 Books must be present in order to be renewed.
 Books with holds are not renewable.
 There are no fines charged for the late return of books.

 While every student at North Salinas High School has been issued a Chromebook, some students may still need to print out materials for class.
-The library offers four print stations that students may use free of charge.
+The library offers eight print stations that students may use free of charge.

 Search the NSHS Library Databases